danny8903/react-cache/readme.md

 ## Introduction

-This React Cache library is an alternative of redux.
-It helps you manage your data store without defining too many actions and reducer.
-It helps you efficiently render the updated data in the UI
+This React Cache library is inspired by redux and apollo-graphQL.
+It helps you manage your data and render your app properly.
+Compare to redux:

+- by default, it supports nested data.
+- no need to define many actions and corresponding reducers, just define a schema (like graphQL), it will automatically updated the data store.
+And UI component consuming related schema will get re-render.

+Compare to apollo-graphQL:

+- it supports REST API, no need to use the Apollo link or change backend to apply graphQL
   <br><br>

 ## Installation

+Install rxjs (">=6.5.x) and normalizr (">=3.6.1") if you don't have it.

+> npm install --save rxjs normalizr

+Install react-cache

 > npm install --save @danny-ui/react-cache